 There are several national parks, centres and “Elephant sanctuaries” in the country.
 Unfortunately, some places are mainly about tourism, and little about protecting this beautiful animal.
-Our favourite place to visit elephants are in Udawalawe.
+Our favourite place to visit elephants is Udawalawe National Park.
 A visit here is highly recommended.

-Udawalawe is the best place to see elephants.
+Udawalawe is the best place to see elephants in Sri Lanka.

 With the new Highway finally open all the way to Hambantota (feb.2020) there is only 1 hours and 45 minutes drive from our hotel in Hikkaduwa to Udawalawe.